Reptile: Reproduction

 Asexual reproduction has been identified in squamates in six families of lizards and one snake.
 In some species of squamates, a population of females is able to produce a unisexual diploid clone of the mother.
 This form of asexual reproduction, called parthenogenesis, occurs in several species of gecko, and is particularly widespread in the teiids (especially Aspidocelis) and lacertids (Lacerta).
 In captivity, Komodo dragons (Varanidae) have reproduced by parthenogenesis.

 Parthenogenetic species are suspected to occur among chameleons, agamids, xantusiids, and typhlopids.

 Some reptiles exhibit temperature-dependent sex determination (TDSD), in which the incubation temperature determines whether a particular egg hatches as male or female.
 TDSD is most common in turtles and crocodiles, but also occurs in lizards and tuatara.
 To date, there has been no confirmation of whether TDSD occurs in snakes.

+Longevity

+Giant tortoises are among the longest-lived vertebrate animals (over 100 years by some estimates) and have been used as a model for studying longevity.
+DNA analysis of the genomes of Lonesome George, the iconic last member of Chelonoidis abingdonii, and the Aldabra giant tortoise Aldabrachelys gigantea led to the detection of lineage-specific variants affecting DNA repair genes that might contribute to our understanding of increased lifespan.